sap-tutorials/abap-core-development/tutorials/abap-dev-create-table/abap-dev-create-table.md

 This specifies that the table is client-specific.
 Tables can be cross-client or client-specific.
 Each client is a self-contained unit within an organization, such as a subsidiary.
 For client-specific tables, the client is the first key field in the table.

 The field is also specified as `not null`.
-This means that the field cannot be left blank.
-In this case, `abap.clnt` is automatically filled with the value of the current client (such as 001).
+This means that the type-dependent initial value is automatically assigned to this field for all newly created records.

 ### Add field account number using primitive type